How to Use a Visualization Mod

 Response: The visualization mod is added to the analysis page.

-Alternatively, drag the .mod file to the analysis page, or, in the Visualization types flyout, click the button to the right of Visualization types and select Browse for visualization.
+Alternatively, drag the .mod file to the analysis page, or, you can click options in the Visualization types search field at the top of the flyout, and select Browse for visualization.

-To add a visualization mod to the visualization flyout:
+To pin a visualization mod to the visualization flyout:

-Visualization mods that have been saved to the library can be pinned, which means that they are added next to the list of native visualizations in the Visualization types flyout.
-Once a visualization mod is part of the visualizations list, it becomes available for selection also in future analyses.
-In addition, the visualization mod will be seen as an option whenever you select a visualization type, for example, when you want to switch to another visualization or create a details visualization.
+Visualization mods that have been saved to the library can be pinned, which means they are added next to the list of native visualizations in the Visualization types flyout.
+When a visualization mod is part of the visualizations list, it becomes available for selection also in future analyses.
+In addition, the visualization mod will appear as a choice whenever you select a visualization type, for example, when you want to switch to another visualization or create a details visualization.

 1. Make sure the visualization mod is saved in the library.